zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/docs/algorithms/inductive_miner.md

 ### Parallel Split

 The parallel split does project each trace, for each partition.
-The project function only includes the events of the partitions in the projected trace, but keeps the relative order of the events.
+The projection only includes the events of the partitions in the projected trace, but keeps the relative order of the events.
 Should a trace not contain any elements of a partition, then an empty trace is projected.

 ### Loop Split